 Participants may compete in a skill level higher than they are actually in, but may not compete lower level.
 We encourage entrants to challenge themselves!
 However, once the participant wins an award at a certain level, they can only compete at that level or higher from then on.

 In a group, the skill level of that group is determined by the highest classed skill member of that group.
 For example, a group of Novices with one Journeyman must all compete as Journeymen.

-Craftmanship Contest registration is now closed.
+Craftmanship Contest registration is not yet open.